Oklahoma to allow horses to be slaughtered for meat

-OKLAHOMA CITY Oklahoma took a step toward allowing livestock owners to slaughter horses for food on Friday when the governor signed a bill that permits the practice, but processing plants must first be authorized by the federal government.
+OKLAHOMA CITY, March 29 Oklahoma took a step toward allowing livestock owners to slaughter horses for food on Friday when the governor signed a bill that permits the practice, but processing plants must first be authorized by the federal government.

 Governor Mary Fallin's action legalized the slaughter of horses so that their meat may be prepared and packaged for export.
 But slaughterhouses must get U.S. Department of Agriculture authorization, Fallin said.